joergschwarzwaelder/hhc2020/README.md

 [Map of the Game](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Map.md)

 [Location of the relevant Elf characters](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Elf%20Directory.md) To the left of the workshop, protected by the HID lock, is a dark room with  obstacles.
-If you navigate through this room to the bottom, the game character transforms to Santa
+If you navigate through this room to the bottom, the game character transforms to Santa and moves to the Entry hall.
+Some objectives are only accessible being Santa.

+When navigating as Santa through the Santa image in the Entry hall the character is transformed back to original.

 ## Main Objectives